-Knowing which factors the insurance companies use to determine premium amounts, and you consider national averages for food truck insurance costs, you will be armed with the information needed to get the best value for your business.
+Knowing which factors business insurance companies use to determine premium amounts and the national averages for food truck insurance costs, you will be armed with the information needed to get the best value for your business.

 Here are some of the primary factors typical of a food truck business that insurance companies will use in determining the cost of coverage:

 - Type of Business: Food truck businesses carry more risks than the average small business.
 Since there are several potential perils, such as auto accidents, kitchen fires, burns, slips, falls, and foodborne illness, the total cost of insurance can be pushed higher.

 - Location of Business: Although a food truck is a mobile business, you’ll likely have a permit to do business in a particular location.
 If this location is in or near a high-crime area, for example, your insurance premium may be higher.

 - Type and Age of Equipment: Although equipment needed for your food truck can total $10,000 or more, this is not a high cost in relative terms to all small businesses.
 Also, the repair cost can be minimal and the risk of repair is low with newer equipment.

 - Replacement Cost vs Actual Cash Value: Naturally, new equipment costs more than used equipment.
 Therefore, insurance premiums will be higher if you choose replacement cost coverage rather than the cash value of your equipment.